0n0w1c/grubefi-rpi4/README.md

 # grubefi-rpi4
 Grubefi your Pi

-An experimental PKGBUILD for Manjaro ARM RPi4 images. \
+An experimental PKGBUILD for Manjaro ARM RPi4 installations. \
 It will convert a RPi4 from booting via firmware to UEFI and grub. \
-It will revert to firmware upon removal. \
+And when removed, it will revert to firmware. \
 You can install and remove at will, with or without rebooting.

 Minimal change to how a Manjaro ARM RPi4 installation is maintained. \